 Yes, the same OBGYN doctor taking care of you during pregnancy also delivers your baby!
 Dr. Hill is committed to helping you have a wonderful birthing experience.
 The doctor:

 - Admits you into the hospital for baby delivery

 - Follows with a checkup 4-6 weeks after delivery (1-2 weeks if you have a C-section)

-An improvement over traditional ultrasounds, onsite 3D & 4D ultrasounds allow for more precise prenatal care and a clear view of your baby’s face months before birth!
+An improvement over traditional ultrasounds, onsite 3D & 4D ultrasounds performed in our office in Youngstown, OH allow for more precise prenatal care and a clear view of your baby’s face months before birth!

 - See the baby moving